RiccardoGM/AttacksOnOnlineLearners/README.md

 # Attacks on Online Learners

-This repository includes the code used to implement the data label attacks described in the paper "*Attacks On Online Learners: A Teacher-Student Analysis*" (https://arxiv.org/abs/2305.11132).
+This repository includes the code used to implement the data label attacks described in the paper *"Attacks On Online Learners: A Teacher-Student Analysis"* (https://arxiv.org/abs/2305.11132).

 - **Real data greedy experiments**